-Desktop-based environments have been augmented with VR elements, such as HMD, for treatment of various neurological and psychiatric disorders including autism, phobias, and post-traumatic stress syndrome, the latter especially in military settings.
-For example, the Virtual Afghanistan/Iraq system has undergone successful clinical trials in using exposure therapy for treatment of combat-related post-traumatic stress syndrome among veterans [28].
+Desktop-based environments have been augmented with VR elements such as HMD for treatment of various neurological and psychiatric disorders such as autism, phobias, and post-traumatic stress syndrome, the latter especially in military settings.
+For example, Virtual Afghanistan/Iraq system has undergone successful clinical trials in using exposure therapy for treatment of combat-related post-traumatic stress syndrome among veterans [28].
+Another example is VR for pain treatment [29].

-While VR can be used for pain treatment as well [29], there is still little research on smart virtual learning environments in the field of healthcare education.
-There are, as mentioned above, examples of individual projects, but there is a lack of researchbased innovation and research on implementation where such solutions are integrated into existing everyday teaching.
-For example, Cates [22] and Ruthenbeck [23] have requested more research on the use of VR/virtual environments for procedural training at different levels of medical education and exploration of solutions with greater levels of interactivity and increased realism.
+However, there is still rather little research on smart virtual learning environment in the field of healthcare education.
+There are, as mentioned above, examples of individual projects, but there is a lack of research-based innovation and research on implementation where such solutions are integrated into existing everyday teaching.
+For example, Cates [22] and Ruthenbeck [23] have requested more research on the use of VR / virtual environments for procedural training at different levels of medical education and exploration of solutions with greater level of interactivity and increased realism.